 Even in this age of Nespresso and other types of the best pod coffee machines, a percolator remains a compact and convenient coffee making device.
 These simple twin-chamber jugs create a head of steam in the bottom chamber that forces water through compacted coffee using science, and there's almost nothing that can go wrong with them.
 For our money, that makes them among the best coffee makers you can buy.

 We’ve sourced a variety of stove-top models and alighted on this merry tranche of fine contenders for you to choose from.

-The best stove-top coffee percolators to buy in 2022
+The best stove-top coffee percolators we've tested

 This small classic percolator is ideal for anyone who can’t go without a decent morning hit.
 It makes enough for two cups of very intense, espresso-esque coffee though you can, of course, add boiling water for a longer, Americano-style drink.

 The Bialetti Brikka takes a few minutes to brew but it's well worth the wait because the coffee it produces is perhaps closest to an espresso in terms flavour and strength.
 It even produces a thin crema of sorts.